JabRef/jabref/docs/contributing.md

 #### Add your change to `CHANGELOG.md`

-You should edit the [CHANGELOG.md](CHANGELOG.md) located in the root directory of the JabRef source.
+You should edit the [`CHANGELOG.md`](https://github.com/JabRef/jabref/blob/master/CHANGELOG.md#changelog) file located in the root directory of the JabRef source.
 Add a line with your changes in the appropriate section.

 If you did internal refactorings or improvements not visible to the user (e.g., UI, .bib file), then you don't need to put an entry there.